LukeASB/BookStoreApp/README.md

 3. Configure Env:
 - Add a database connection string to MongoDB to the `.env` file under `DB_URL`.
-- Specify the desired port in the `.env` file.
+- Specify the desired port in the `.env` file, e.g :80

 4. Run the application:
 ```